 How to get around Budapest: The best way to explore Budapest is by foot, but that can take a lot of walking and time.
-The public transportation system is fantastic and it is well connected.
+Budapest’s public transportation system is fantastic and it is well connected.
 You can take the trams, metro and busses as the most popular areas in the city are easily accessible and it is relatively cheap.
-A single metro/bus/tram ticket cost 350 HUF, with an option to also buy a multi day pass.
+A single metro/bus/tram ticket cost 350 HUF, you could also get a group of 10 tickets, a 24-hour pass, a 72-hour pass, or a 7-day pass.

 Where to sleep in Budapest: Budapest has several options from budget friendly hostels to luxury hotels.
 We recommend to stay in Pest as the majority of the attractions are on that side of the city.

 Airbnb is a great option if you are looking for a longer stay at a lower price.
 On our last trip to Budapest we choose to stay in both sides of the city to be able to go to the Fisherman’s Bastion at sunrise.
 Both hotels were absolutely comfortable and the price were fantastic.

 We stayed at the Art’Otel in the Buda side of the city.
 It is perfectly located just few blocks from the Buda Complex and the Chain Bridge, and a short walk to metro and bus stop.
 The best part of the hotel is the view from the bedroom as you can overlook either the Fisherman Bastion or the Hungarian Parliament.